livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

 - link -> link to an external URL
 - document -> link to another Livingdocs document

-With `defaultAttributes` you can define your custom key/value pairs which will be shown and editable in the UI.

 **Storage Format**
 ```js
 // schweiz -> link